Signatures (Basic): Request E-Signatures from Clients

 Reminding clients to e-sign documents

-In case recipients take too long to respond, or if they forget to do so, you can:
+If recipients take too long to respond, or if they forget to do so, you can:

 Manual reminders (resending)